 We hurt, we hurt others because we’re hurt, but that makes us very much like the people who hurt us.
-It makes us just like them.

-If we are to judge how lovable we are, based on someone else’s inability to love without hurting us, we will eventually acquire an inaccurate view of ourselves.
+If we are to judge how lovable we are, based on someone else’s inability to love without hurting us, we will acquire an inaccurate view of ourselves.
 The reflections of love we acquire from those we love, are not always reciprocated.

 When that doesn’t happen, the mirror image of what we see becomes our inner voice.
 No matter how much we defend our corner growing up, when it comes to put-downs and criticisms, on a subconscious level we will begin to believe what we hear.

 We buy into the flaws reflected in the mirror, even though we consciously know our loved ones are distorting their impression of us.
 But we can change that.
-Nothing’s set in stone enough for us not to change.